Bryce-MW/ByteFall/README.md

 Anyway, as of now, you will need to install libsodium headers.
 On macOS with HomeBrew, that is as simple as `brew install sodium` and on Ubuntu that is `apt install libsodium-dev`.
 You will also have to create a build directory since I haven't added that to make yet.
 Then you just need to run `make` and that's about it.
 The output is in the build directory.
 # Usage
 As of writing this, I have only implemented a very basic creation of waterfall files from a file or directory.
 When you run the program, it will prompt you for the name of the file or directory to create the waterfall from.
 It will then go and create it.
 Currrently the output is always called `test.waterfall`.
 There is no way to easilly check if it worked correctly.
 Right now I am just opening it in a hex editor with 64 byte rows and checking against the spec.
 I want to tighten up this creation system a little more before reading and actually doing stuff.
 It's getting there though!

+In the next version, you will be required to provide two commandline arguents, the output filename, and the input file or folder.